caitlinstanton/Interactive-Lab-Hub/Lab 3/README.md

  * Debugger is active!
  * Debugger PIN: 162-573-883
 ```
-From a remote browser on the same network, check to make sure your webserver is working by going to [http://ixe00.local:5000]()
+From a remote browser on the same network, check to make sure your web server is working by going to [http://ixe00.local:5000]()

 ## Demo